← All posts

 One, the dashboard audit.
 Open every channel report your team produces.
 If the only number that appears in all of them is "spend," you are not integrated.
 Integrated marketing rolls every channel up to a shared pipeline metric: leads, pipeline value, closed revenue.

 Two, the keyword audit.
 Pull your top 20 paid keywords and your top 20 organic keywords.
 Compare them.
-If the lists do not overlap, your paid and SEO teams are not coordinating, and you are likely paying for traffic you would have earned for free.
+If the lists do not overlap, your paid and SEO teams are not coordinating, and you are probably paying for traffic you would have earned for free.

 Three, the asset audit.
 Look at the last 30 days of social posts, ad creative, and blog content.
 Are they reinforcing the same three to five strategic messages, or is each channel publishing whatever felt good that week?
 Integrated marketing repeats its core messages across every channel until the market knows them by heart.